defenestrator/Laravel-BDD-CI/readme.md

 - `git commit -m "initial commit"`
 - `git push -u origin master`

-Go to travis-ci.org, synch your repositories, and turn this one on!
+#### Go to travis-ci.org, synch your repositories, and turn this one on!

-### Next up: How to BDD!